meAmidos/dcind/README.md

                 # This is just to visually check in the log that images have been loaded successfully
                 docker images

-                # Run the tests container and its dependencies.
+                # Run the container with tests and its dependencies.
                 docker-compose -f code/example/integration.yml run tests

                 # Cleanup.
-                # Not sure that this is required.
+                # Not sure if this is required.
                 # It's quite possible that Concourse is smart enough to clean up the Docker mess itself.
                 docker-compose -f code/example/integration.yml down
                 docker volume rm $(docker volume ls -q)